Local Regulations

 Required Documentation

-- Waste Disposal Receipts: [Purpose: Provide proof of proper disposal of biohazardous materials.]
+- Waste Disposal Receipts: Provides proof of proper disposal of biohazard materials at licensed facilities.

 Inspection Process

-- Post-Cleanup Evaluation: Complete a final inspection after cleanup to confirm that all biohazardous materials have been properly handled and disposed of.
+- Post-Cleanup Review: Perform a final inspection to verify that all biohazard materials have been removed and the site is safe for reoccupation.